evanharmon/in-mono/headspace/aws/aws-eks-best-practices.md

 - Topology spreads
 - resource request / limits

+# TODO: double check this.. i'm pretty sure i've worked in accounts with multiple SGs like this without issues
 - ONLY ONE security group in account should be tagged with `karpenter.sh/discovery`

-### Load balancer controller
-aws-loadbalancer-controller only can have ONE SG with this tag attached to nodes
-- only supports a SINGLE Node SG having the `kubernetes.io/cluster/$CLUSTER_NAME` tag
-- with IMDSv2, set hop limit to 2 or higher

-## Use `hardeneks` cli tool to check compliance

 ## Auto Mode

 - create single `AmazonEKSAutoClusterRole` and `AmazonEKSAutoNodeRole` per account
 - name custom security groups with convention `eks-cluster-sg-` to avoid needing addtl cluster role perms

+## Tooling

+### Use `hardeneks` cli tool to check compliance